Introduction — Elder Law & Elder Care FAQs

 Planning for Incapacity & End-of-Life Issues

-What are advance directives and living wills?
+What is an advance directive and a living will?

 These documents outline your healthcare wishes and designate a person to make medical decisions if you are unable to.